-The Office of Technology Commercialization (OTC) is involved in initial discussions and planning with breeders, unit heads, Program Coordinators, and TFSS on planned releases suitable for licensing.
+The Office of Intellectual Property and Commercialization is involved in initial discussions and planning with breeders, unit heads, Program Coordinators, and TAFS on planned releases suitable for licensing.
 In conjunction with the Program Coordinators and breeders, the OTC provides leadership and initiative for the protection and management of intellectual property for new releases including the following services:

 1. Management of license and royalty agreements;

 2. Marketing of new selected plant materials to commercial firms;

 3. Development and negotiation of license and evaluation agreements;

 5. Advice on business strategies and intellectual property protection issues; and